 To travel to Hakone from Tokyo takes about an hour.
 You can take a train from Tokyo to Odawra and then a bus to Sanmaibashi.

 Nikko National Park

 A day trip from Tokyo to Nikko offers the perfect blend of culture and nature.
 The temples and shrines are in perfect condition, considering they date back to the 1600s.
 It’s also a UNESCO World Heritage site.

 On the list of places to see here is Shinkyo Bridge, which is said to have been built by the god Jinjao.
 You will also find the Tamozawa Imperial Villa, which was built in 1918 as a second home for the Emperor.

 To get here, take a train from Tokyo to Utsunomia and then another to Nikko.
 The trip should take around 2 hours.

 Kawagoe is just a 30-minute train ride from Tokyo, making it a perfect day trip option.

-You can step back in time here, as much of the architecture from the town’s beginnings have been preserved.
-It’s most famous area is the Warehouse District, where you will find clay walled warehouses called Kurazukuri.
+You can step back in time here, as much of the architecture from the town’s beginnings has been preserved.
+Its most famous area is the Warehouse District, where you will find clay-walled warehouses called Kurazukuri.

 If you have a sweet tooth, you can visit Candy Alley.
 This street is right next to the warehouse district and is famed for selling traditional Japanese sweets and cakes.